2004vivek/projectwebsite/README.md

 - index.html: The main HTML file that contains the structure of the website.
 - style.css: Custom CSS file for additional styling.
 - assets/: Directory containing images used in the project.
  - images/: Contains images used for the properties, logos, and other visual elements.

 ## Dependencies
 - Bootstrap 5.3.1
 - Font Awesome 6.4.0

+## Deployment
+You can deploy this website on any static site hosting platform like GitHub Pages, Netlify, or Vercel.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.